goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 The [DORA 2025 State of AI-Assisted Software Development report](https://dora.dev/research/2025/dora-report/) backs my personal experience.
 It shows that AI, when paired with engineering discipline, enables higher quality and speed, and that teams who are better attuned to the products they build and the customers they serve make better decisions overall.

 The DORA report notes that this multiplication effect is wildly _asymmetrical_.
 Combined with poor engineering discipline, AI yields far worse results.
-Good engineering practices, on the other hand, allow only for comparatively modest improvements (but improvements nonetheless).
+Good engineering practices, on the other hand, allow for comparatively modest improvements (but improvements nonetheless).

 One of these practices is [Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming).
 It is a collection of software development techniques designed to improve quality and responsiveness of teams to an unpredictable environment.
 It has been around since the 1990s, and while I’ve been an enthusiastic practitioner for the last _\<depressing number\>_ years, even I did not expect to see artificial intelligence help prove its value so much in this new age.
 I also did not expect to see the latent value of some of these practices come to the fore so much.